Cahuilla language: Grammar

 Ivilyuat is an agglutinative language.
-It uses various affixes, alternating between prefixes and suffixes, to change the meaning and grammatical function of words.
+It uses various affixes, both prefixes and suffixes, to change the meaning and grammatical function of words.
 As well, Ivilyuat leans heavily on descriptive properties in the construction of nouns, turning predicates into nouns.

 Morphology

-Ivilyuat consists of rich morphological phenomena, especially through its descriptive properties.
+Ivilyuat has a rich morphology.
 For example, the word 'arrow,' or húyal, is derived from 'it is straightened' (húya) which has been transformed into 'that which is straightened' or 'the straightened one' (húya + -l), where the verb stem 'to straighten' is immediately recognizable.
 This phenomenon permeates the language such that some words are examples of a double derivation, such as 'blue/green' (túkvašnekiš).
 The word for the colour, túkvašnekiš, is derived from 'that which comes from heaven' which in turn comes from 'the thing where carrying [of the sun?] takes place,' where túkvaš means 'sky' and -nek is from nek-en ('to carry' with -en being the realized suffix).